Video games in Australia

-The video game industry in Australia is worth $2.96 billion annually as of 2017, inclusive of traditional retail and digital sales.
+The video game industry in Australia is worth $4.21 billion annually as of 2022, inclusive of traditional retail and digital sales.
 A report in 2022 by Austrade estimated that 3,228 Australians worked in the video game industry.
-In fiscal year 2016–17, revenue from Australian game developers was approximately $118.5 million, 80 percent of which was from overseas sales.
+In the fiscal year 2016–17, revenue from Australian game developers was approximately $118.5 million, 80 percent of which was from overseas sales.

-Video game retailers in Australia include EB Games, JB Hi-Fi, Gametraders and The Gamesmen.
+Video game retailers in Australia include EB Games Australia, JB Hi-Fi, Gametraders and The Gamesmen.
 Video games are also sold at department stores like Big W and Target Australia.

 History

 The Gamesmen, an Australian video game retailer, was established in 1982.
 They were the first retailer to sell video games online in Australia when they launched their website on 18 July 1996.

 Beam Software was one of the first Australian game development studios to achieve global success, with a text adventure adaption of The Hobbit released in 1982 for the ZX Spectrum.
 The company went on to produce other successful titles including The Way of the Exploding Fist for Commodore 64 in 1985 and Le Mans for the SEGA Dreamcast in 2001.
 Ozisoft, a major distributor of games, was established in 1982.

 Other early game development studios in Australia include SSG, who developed Reach for the Stars in 1983, and Micro Forté, founded by John De Margheriti in 1985.

 In 1990, the Australian video game market generated an annual revenue of $300,000,000, with arcade video games generating $200 million and home consumer games generating $100 million.

 John De Margheriti later established the Academy of Interactive Entertainment (AIE) in 1996 and founded the Game Developers Association of Australia (GDAA) in 1999.
 The first president of the GDAA was Adam Lancman, who had previously worked at Beam Software.

 The Game Wizards, an Australian video game retailer, was established in 1990.
 It was the second retailer to sell games online in Australia when it set up its website in 1997.
 In 2007, the company's 22 stores were acquired by GAME and re-branded.
 By 2009 GAME Australia had expanded to over 100 stores.

 EB Games entered the market as a video game retailer in 1997.

 The real-time strategy game Dark Reign: The Future of War, developed by Queensland-based Auran, achieved widespread critical and commercial success upon its release in 1997.

 Between 1999 and 2002, the top five best-selling games in Australia were Pokémon games.
 The series had sold over 1.6 million units in Australia by 2002.

-A research report published by the association in 2005 found that the 76 per cent of households had a device for playing video games, 38 per cent of gamers were female and the average age of a gamer was 24.
+A research report published by the association in 2005 found that 76 per cent of households had a device for playing video games, 38 per cent of gamers were female and the average age of a gamer was 24.

 In 2005, the top three games by units sold were Gran Turismo 4, GTA: San Andreas and Pokémon Emerald.
 The most popular game genres were strategy, adventure and action.